What China’s pivot from COVID-zero could mean for currencies

 From an economic perspective it has been disastrous, with China’s economy growing by only 3.9% over the past year, compared with its target of 5.5% for 2022.
 Unemployment, especially among the young, is rising and property prices are falling.2

-With nearly 530 million people — almost 40 percent of the population — under some form of lockdown in late November 20223, the toll of three years of restrictions three years of restrictions has recently escalated among citizens.
+With nearly 530 million people — almost 40 percent of the population — under some form of lockdown in late November 20223, the toll of three years of restrictions has recently escalated among citizens.

-Perhaps recognising that continued restrictions would cause further discontent, the Chinese government started to ease back on the strict COVID rules.
+Perhaps recognizing that continued restrictions would cause further discontent, the Chinese government has started to ease back on the strict COVID rules.

 While rising case numbers and new restrictions pose a threat to near-term growth, signs of a shift in outbreak management have boosted hopes authorities will abandon COVID-zero in Q2 2023

 The prospect of lockdowns being eased put a rocket under currencies and stocks linked to Chinese growth.
 Against the US dollar, the yuan hit its highest level since mid-September on December 5, and then had its best week since 2005 as it climbed 1.6% in the week to Friday, December 2, although US dollar weakness also contributed to the surge.4